fouge/gdbundle-plot/README.md

-# gdbundle-example
+# gdbundle-plot

-This is a [gdbundle](https://github.com/memfault/gdbundle) plugin example.
-It is not meant to be useful, but to serve as a reference for gdbundle plugin creators and curious individuals.
+This is a [gdbundle](https://github.com/memfault/gdbundle) plugin used to plot 1-D arrays in a graph.

 ## Compatibility

 - GDB
-- LLDB
+- LLDB: Not yet

 ## Installation

+### From source

-After setting up [gdbundle](https://github.com/memfault/gdbundle), install the package from PyPi.
+After setting up [gdbundle](https://github.com/memfault/gdbundle), install the package using:

 ```
-$ pip install gdbundle-example
+$ poetry install
 ```

 If you've decided to manually manage your packages using the `gdbundle(include=[])` argument,